kaaproject/kaa-rfcs/0006-cmx2cdp-protocol/README.md

 Manipulations with endpoint configurations can be done as events.
 Alternatively, the event-based approach can be used as described in [3/Messaging IPC][3/MIPC] RFC.

-When an endpoint updates its configuration to a certain version, CMX should broadcast an event about this.
+When an endpoint updates its configuration to a certain version, a source service should broadcast an event about this.

 #### Subject structure

-CMX and CDP should listen to this subject and send messages to it:
+The source and the target services should listen to this subject and send messages to it:
 ```
 kaa.v1.events.{originator-service-instance-name}.endpoint.config.{event-type}
 ```